 Connect with people!
 Ask the ACs in the next bay what glass they’re prepping.
 Take time to understand the grips’ car rig.
 Feign interest in your DP’s strong opinions on espresso.
 Given the right time and place, most people are friendly and open.

 Don’t be dead weight.
 Asking experienced people for advice can lead to mentorship and even paid work.
 That said, when someone asks me for help planning their career and then shows up to the coffeeshop with no thought-out questions, that’s tough.
 No one else can determine your path for you; and when someone’s willing to share information you really want to make the most of that opportunity.
 Show up prepared, knowledgable about their career path and credits, and with some specific conversation ideas.
 IMDB (even the free version) can equip you with lots of intel - maybe the person you’re meeting spent 10 years as a camera PA, or worked with your favorite director.
-All you need is a bit of kindling to start some really unique, helpful conversations.
+All you need is a bit of kindling to start some unique, helpful conversations.

 Anonymous Callouts